 The Chair and other Independent Non-Executive Directors are not eligible to participate in annual bonus plans, the employee benefit schemes or the pension scheme.
-Their pay rates are determined annually, with changes based upon inflation, by the Remuneration Committee and approved by the

-Board after taking advice from the CEO.
-The Remuneration Committee takes into account the time commitment, the responsibilities and complexities of their roles, as well as the rates paid by other comparable organisations within the insurance industry and the wider financial services sector, undertaking external benchmarking activities.
+Their pay rates are determined annually, with changes taking into account inflation, by the Remuneration Committee and approved by the Board after taking advice from the CEO.
+The Remuneration Committee takes into account the time commitment, the responsibilities and complexities of their roles, as well as the rates paid by other comparable organisations within the insurance industry and the wider financial services sector, by undertaking external benchmarking activities.

-B.1.4 Directors' Remuneration disclosures
+Directors' Remuneration disclosures